xingchen0123/xingchen0123.github.io/index.md

 My research has appeared or is forthcoming in ***Governance, Journal of Development Economics, World Development***, and other journals.

 ## Research Interests
-- Environmental Economics and Politics, Political Economy, Political Psychology, Public Opinion
+- Political Psychology, Public Opinion, Political Economy, Environmental Economics and Politics

 ## Employment
 -  Assistant professor, School of International Relations and Public Affairs, Fudan University, 2020-present